Fucheng-Zhong/GaSNet-II/README.md

 The dataset (SDSS) used is available in Huggingface: https://huggingface.co/datasets/Fucheng/GaSNet-II-SDSS-dataset/tree/main

-If any data and code in this repository are used, please cite arxiv: xxx.
+If any data and code in this repository are used, please cite: https://arxiv.org/abs/2311.04146.

 The paper's results are included in plot_results.ipynb.